preetusingh/SparkProgramming/README.md

 # SparkProgramming

-This repository includes sparkwordcount program
+This repository includes:

+Implementation of WordCount program using Spark application with Scala IDE and Maven